Sets, types and type checking

 in some list would result in 147 000 000 terabytes

-of data and individually I can't begin to count the CPU years it would take to iterate through all entries of the data and comparing that each entry is valid for the program.
+of data and individually I can't begin to count the CPU years it would take to iterate through all members of the data and comparing that each entry is valid for the program.
 So instead for types like this it is easier to represent u64

 as a number type that is unsigned (no negative values, zeroed out bytes is the number zero) and is 64 bits wide.
-With this information it covers all entries and we can more efficiently reason about the value, rather than querying each entry.
+With this information it covers all members and we can more efficiently reason about the value, rather than querying each entry.

 and that x: number